- Title

 - Curatorial Notes

-This lacquered sewing box combines Asian-inspired and European motifs, including willow trees, scenes of courtship, charity, and battle.
-The interior features miniature portraits of a man and a woman in fashionable European garb, while the lid depicts an Indigenous woman wearing a rebozo (shawl), signaling that this cherished luxury good that drew on multiple traditions was an unmistakable product of Mexico.
+This elaborate lacquered sewing box combines Asian-inspired and European motifs, including willow trees and scenes of courtship, charity, and battle.
+The interior features two panels with miniature portraits of a man and a woman in fashionable European clothing; the panels open up to reveal two additional full-length portraits on the back.
+The lid, however, depicts an Indigenous woman wearing a rebozo (shawl) within a Rococo frame, signaling that this prized luxury good was an unmistakable product of Mexico.

 - Provenance